 115.8.3 Header connector (FOT: Fiber Optical Transceiver)

-The PMD subject to this clause includes a header connector that the optical/electrical conversion elements are mounted.
+The PMD subject to this clause includes a header connector where the optical/electrical conversion elements are mounted.
 The functions of the header connector are not only the optical/electrical conversion but also the precise optical alignment between the optical/electrical conversion elements and fiber ends.

 The header connector shall be capable of working in both a 3.3 +/- 0.3 Vdc and 5+/- 0.25 Vdc systems.